Starting: an example

 Please reference as: Liz Stanley (2016) ‘Starting: an example’ http://www.whiteswritingwhiteness.ed.ac.uk/HowTo/Starting-an-example, and provide the paragraph number as appropriate when quoting.

 1. Starting off

-1. For happenstance reasons, the Pietermaritzburg Archives Depot in Zwa-Zulu Natal is somewhere I had never done research before, in spite of many years researching in South Africa.
+1. For happenstance reasons, the Pietermaritzburg Archives Depot in Zwa-Zulu Natal is somewhere I had never done research before late in 2016, in spite of many years of researching in South Africa.
 This was because my attention had been on the collections at the University of Zwa-Zulu Natal.
-However, the recent riots and other disturbances, and that this campus was affected more than most, have meant that this has become off-limits.
+However, the riots and other disturbances that occurred in South African universities, and that this campus was affected more than most, meant that the university archive became off-limits.
 Therefore the decision to work in the province-level Archives Depot instead.
-And so, going there in Nov/Dec 2016, I started out knowing nothing about its collections, how they are organised, and how the place works with regards to what finding aids are available, ordering materials, retrieval and so on.
-With a few days work, these things become clear, and also I gained a good idea of what collections I might want to do more detailed work on and the degree and depth of what might be done on each of them.
+After arrival, I started by knowing nothing about its collections, how they are organised, and how the place works with regards to what finding aids are available, ordering materials, retrieval and so on.
+With a few days work, these things became clear, and also I gained a good idea of what the collections are I might want to do more detailed work on and the degree and depth of what might be done on each of them.